WICG/turtledove/FLEDGE.md

 #### 1.2 Interest Group Attributes

 The `priority` is used to select which interest groups participate in an auction when the number of interest groups are limited by the `perBuyerGroupLimits` attribute of the auction config.
 If not specified, a `priority` of `0.0` is assigned.
 There is no special meaning to these values.
 These values are only used to select interest groups to participate in an auction such that if there is an interest group participating in the auction with priority `x`, all interest groups with the same owner having a priority `y` where `y > x` should also participate (i.e. `generateBid` will be called).
 In the case where some but not all interest groups with equal priority can participate in an auction due to `perBuyerGroupLimits`, the participating interest groups will be uniformly randomly chosen from the set of interest groups with that priority.

+`priorityVector`, `prioritySignalsOverrides`, and `enableBiddingSignalsPrioritization`, are optional values use to dymnically calculate a priority used in place of `priority`. `priorityVector` and `prioritySignalsOverrides` are mappings of strings to Javscript numbers, while enableBiddingSignalsPrioritization is a bool that defaults to false.
+See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for a description of these fields.

+`prioritySignalsOverrides` is an optional mapping of string keys to Javascript numbers that, if present, will override the corresponding values in a `prioritySignals` vector when using a `priorityVector` to calculate an interest group's priority.
+See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for more information.

 The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals` attributes provide another mechanism for making real-time data available for use at bidding time.